-Using models developed by the United States Geological Survey (USGS), known as MODFLOW (there are various versions), steady state and transient flow can be simulated in both unconfined and confined aquifers.
+Using models developed by the United States Geological Survey (USGS), known as unconfined and confined aquifers.
 A variety of features and processes such as rivers, streams, drains, springs, reservoirs, wells, evapotranspiration, and recharge from precipitation and irrigation also can be simulated (USGS, 1997).
 In addition to MODFLOW, there are also several software packages that work in conjunction with MODFLOW that can be used to simulate contaminate migration in aquifers.
 A model is only as good as the data (input) that goes into it.
 Much of the data discussed above will serve to be used as input to a groundwater model.
 The development of a model for a basin also helps to determine where more data may be needed.